salcedoe/MtMdocs/docs/matlabBasics/Numeric.md

 #### Challenge: Series Functions

-??? question "What do you the think would happen if we changed the 3rd input in **repmat** to 2?"
+??? question "What do you think would happen if we changed the 3rd input in **repmat** to 2?"

     ```matlab linenums="1" title="Repeat Array"
     e = repmat(1:2,10, 2)